Caltech-IPAC/Montage/README.md

 reprojecting and background matching images, assembling them into mosaics, visualizing the results, and discovering, analyzing and understanding image metadata from archives or the user's images.
-Montage is written in ANSI-C and is portable across all common *nix platforms, including Linux, Solaris, and Mac OSX.
+Montage is written in ANSI-C and is portable across all common *nix platforms, including Linux, Solaris, Mac OSX and Cygwin on Windows.
 The distribution contains all libraries needed to build the toolkit from a single simple "make" command, including the CFITSIO library and WCS tools.
 The toolkit is in wide use in astronomy to support research projects, and to support pipeline development, product generation and image visualization for major projects and missions; e.g. Spitzer Space Telescope, Herschel, Kepler, AKARI and others.
-Montage is also used as an exemplar application by the computer science community in developing next-generation cyberinfrastructure, especially workflow framework on distributed platforms.
+Montage is used as an exemplar application by the computer science community in developing next-generation cyberinfrastructure, especially workflow framework on distributed platforms.

 Version 4.0 provides dedicated modules that support building and managing mosaics of data cubes; creation of custom PNG and JPEG